Our Board Members

 Ande has been blessed with people who have come together to form the board of directors, each from a different walk of life, to become a part of her passion and assist her in caring for these wonderful equine companions.
 She says she could not do it without each and every one of them.
 And we could not do it without her.

 Dawn is from Hutchinson, Kansas.
 She has been working with horses all her life.
 Her first horse ride was at 9 months old on a crazy mare named Beauty.
 She initially volunteered to feed on the weekends, and it soon grew into much more.
-She is now one of our board members, gives the horses their annual shots, assesses their need for hoof and teeth care, helps us feed, coordinates horse history records, helps usher in new arrivals, and much much more.
-In addition to her help with the rescue, she works full-time as an educational consultant, specializing in intellectual disabilities, alternative assessment and physical disabilities for an educational cooperative.
+She is now one of our board members, gives the horses their annual shots, assesses their need for hoof and teeth care, helps us feed, coordinates horse history records, helps usher in new arrivals, is our webmaster, social media specialist and works with media.
+In addition to her help with the rescue, she works full-time as an assistant principal.
 She is also affiliate faculty, teaching at the graduate level for a Kansas college.

 Thanks also to Dawn's husband Larry, who, with Ray and Denny, has spent many hours and much strength working to improve our physical facility, help us set up for off-site events, repair farm implements, and the list goes on...